target/lite-for-jdbc/README.md

 All changes should include sufficient testing to prove it is working as intended.

 # Breaking version changes

 ### `1.9.2` -> `2.0.0`

-**Breaking Change**: Changed the DataSourceFactory instance to a DataSourceFactoryRegistry object.
+**Breaking Change**: Changed the DataSourceFactory to a singleton object and the Type on DbConfig to a String.
 **Reason**: Originally only the statically configured DataSource types were supported due to the use of an enum and a statically coded factory.
 This change was made so that users can modify the factory list to meet their individual needs.